-When you are creating, developing and manufacturing any kinds of products there are many things that can go wrong.
-This is why conducting proper inspections are such an important part of ensuring the product you have ordered is of the quality, quantity and price.
+When you are creating, developing, and manufacturing any kind of product, many things can go wrong.
+This is why conducting proper inspections is such an important part of ensuring the product you have ordered is of the quality, quantity, and price.

 What is a Pre-shipment Inspection (PSI)?